Saved Searches

 You've found interesting jailbreak attempts and want a teammate to review them.

-1. Save the search.
+1. Save the search with a clear name.

 ## What Saved Searches Don't Do